Whiskey for the Ages is Five Years Old!

 “Chill People.
 It’s just bourbon.

-Maybe it’s time to rethink priorities.”
+It’s time to rethink your priorities.”

 I’ve had a great deal of reservation as I contemplated releasing this post … However, as the spark for this article came to me more than a year ago, I’ve held out long enough.
 More and more social media posts are popping up, asking about fair whiskey pricing.
 And then the catalyst … I recently saw something which caused me to dust off my unfinished posts and found this nugget.
 I’m sure you have seen behaviors in your Liquor Store similar to mine.